michaldanielewicz/InstagramBot/README.md

 python main.py -nu michal_danielewicz
 ```
 will find users not following me back with followers value each. :)
-The results are saved to *.txt file in /logs.
+All results are saved to *.txt file in /logs.

 ## Features
-List of features ready and TODOs for future development.
+List of features ready and TODOs for a future development.

 ### Ready:
 * Remember login credentials - skip login (optional).
 * Disable images for a better performance (optional).
-* List not-following-back for given user.
+* List not-following-back for the user.
-* List users not followed by given user.
+* List users not followed by the user.
-* Show users follows number and save results to the file (optional).
+* Show users follows-number.
-* List unfollowers for given user.
-(Checks for differences between followers list from the past and current.)
+* List unfollowers of the user - checks differences between lists from a past and current.
-* Followers leaderboard (most active followers).
+* Followers leaderboard - most active followers of the user.
+* Ghost followers - people who did not like any of the user photo.
 * Follow people from follow list.
-* Ghost followers (people who did not like any of your photo).

 ### To-do list:
 * Save results to *.csv file.